computer-geek64/article-engagement-predictor/README.md

 Note that number of words still is a very clear defining feature, but it is interesting that the predicted number of comments feature from the past model actually surpasses it in terms of importance.

 **Engagement Metric Calculation:**
+The engagement metric is the final qualitative result intended for the New York Times writers which allows insight into how successful and well received an article is.
+Obviously, the basis for such a metric would be the public reviewal(number of comments), as well as the general tone of such reviews or articles(sentiment).
+Thus, the engagement metric calculation is given to the number of comments predicted multiplied by the predicted sentiment of such a model.
+Note that this final engagement metric is simply a combination of both our XGBoost model predictions.
+For our main article example, the final article engagement metric is calculated to thus be 157 x 0.0185 = 2.9045.

 # Discussion: